New to Telerik UI for BlazorStart a free 30-day trial

 ActiveTabIndexChanged

-The ActiveTabIndexChanged event fires when the user changes the tab that is currently shown.
-The event handler receives the new index as an argument.
+The ActiveTabIndexChanged event fires when the user selects another tab.
+The event handler receives the new zero-based index as an argument.
+Update the ActiveTabIndex parameter value manually in the ActiveTabIndexChanged handler.

-If you remove programmatically the currently active tab, when it disposes, the event will fire with index -1 as there will be no selected tab anymore.
+If you programmatically remove the currently active tab, the ActiveTabIndexChanged event fires with index -1 as there is no selected tab anymore.

-The ActiveTabIndexChanged event and ActiveTabIndex parameter will be deprecated in a future releases.
-It is recommended to use the ActiveTabId parameter with ActiveTabIdChanged event instead.
+The ActiveTabIndexChanged event and ActiveTabIndex parameter will be deprecated in a future product version.
+Use the ActiveTabId parameter with ActiveTabIdChanged event instead.

 <TabStripTab Title="First">